 The Kwong War Chong also stocked the type of goods people might want to take back with them to the village, boiled lollies, Arnott’s biscuits (plains not creams), umbrellas, shoes and tools.
 The Kwong War Chong and other stores also paid fares, purchased tickets, arranged Immigration Restriction Act paperwork (see No 1), provided accommodation and even lent money for the first remittance home, including a letter written by the firm’s scribe if necessary.
 The stores also provided services for those members of the Chinese community who were from the same locality in China.
-While people could use stores run by those from other localities, for sending remittances and other services relative to their villages they would not have been useful.
+While people could use stores run by those from other localities, for sending remittances and other services connected to their villages of origin, they would not have been useful.

 The Kwong War Chong also hosted a Sunday lunch for Long Du market gardeners who would come in every Saturday to sell their vegetables at the markets and stay overnight at in the upstairs dormitories.
 This Sunday lunch was the sole recreation and opportunity for socialisation for many of the gardeners who lived the rest of the week on their gardens scattered around Sydney’s suburbs.